anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

 # 10/12/2020
-Rewrote taxonomy checks based on DB queries on local copy of WORMS DB (file taxonomy_db.py), helper functions shall go to package wormsdb, module db_functions
+Rewrote taxonomy checks based on DB queries on local copy of WORMS DB (file taxonomy_db.py), helper functions shall go to package wormsdb, module db_functions.
+Started also two new modules, one for measurement checks and the other for depth checks.
+They are not yet used in the sample pipeline.

 ## Notes / questions for Bart:
 1) Is this sort of speed acceptable for taxonomy QC?
 2) QC 8 needs clarifications.
 Is the taxon a marine taxon that does not exist in APHIA?
 If I know what to ask to the DB then we will have this one too, and with this taxonomy will be OK
-3) xylookup and bathymetry data for checks 6 and 18 .
-I have not yet looked at this aspect.
+3) xylookup and bathymetry data for checks 6 and 18 (to see if a point is on land and if the bathymetries are compatible with the event area.
+   I have not yet looked at this aspect. # TODO, look at obis-qc

-4) In what field is Observed weight (QC # 15)
+4) In what field should I dig to find Observed weight (QC # 15) - emailed to Bart

 ### TODO: Clean the code, write test cases and write more tests.
 Also must think at way to improve the